security-alliance/frameworks/src/security-automation/compliance-checks.md

 ## Best Practices

-1. **Define Clear Policies**
-   - Clearly define security policies and compliance requirements.
-   - Ensure policies are aligned with regulatory requirements and organizational standards.

-2. **Regular Audits**
-   - Schedule regular compliance audits to verify adherence to policies.
-   - Use automated tools to generate audit reports and track compliance status.

-3. **Integrate with CI/CD**
-   - Integrate compliance checks into the CI/CD pipeline to ensure that code changes and deployments comply with security policies.
+1. Integrate compliance checks into the CI/CD pipeline to ensure that code changes and deployments comply with security policies.
-   - Automate compliance assessments as part of the development and deployment process.